 10. Air traffic controllers

-According to the U.S. Department of Labor, air traffic controllers are among the top 25 highest paid professionals in the country, and they can usually get by with two to four years of training.
+According to the U.S. Department of Labor, air traffic controllers are among the top 25 highest paid professionals in the country, and they can usually get by with two to four years of education.
 2010 median earnings: $108,040.

 What if you want to go to college--how can you be sure your investment pays off?
 Sometimes what you study matters most.
 According to the CEW, the following are the nation's highest paying majors on average: engineering, computer and mathematics, business and health.